Fr. Simon Gaine's book, now out in paperback.

 If you work in the UK, you will usually have to pay Income Tax and National Insurance on your wages.
 You pay the same NICs (National Insurance Contributions) whether or not you are a student.
 If you do not already have one, you will need to apply for a National Insurance Number.
 Your employer will deduct NICs from your pay if they are due.
 You can reclaim any Income Tax, up to your peronal allowance (the amount of income you can receive before you pay tax on it).

 If you are an overseas/international student you will need to check if it is legal for you work, whether PAID or UNPAID.

-From time to time, the Hall employes students on a casual basis e.g. to help at conferences.
-Before you undertake any work you muat already have a NI number, and the Bursary must have checked your 'right to work' in the UK.
+From time to time, the Hall employes students for casual work like helping at conferences.
+Before you undertake any work you must already have a NI number, and the Bursary must have checked your 'right to work' in the UK.